ShankarGaneshAcharya/Gitlab-SSH-Windows/SSH Key.md

 - `-b`: Bit size (only for RSA).
 - `-C`: Adds a comment (usually your email).

-> [!Note]
-> This creates a new SSH key, using the provided email as a label.
+This creates a new SSH key and labels it with your email for easy identification.

 ### 📁 Step 3: Save the Key in Your Desired Path

+You can store your SSH key in the default location or choose a custom name to organize multiple keys.

 When prompted: